matijapiskorec/archlinux-usb/surf.md

 Unlike using tabbed layout in i3, here all tabs act like one compact window which you can move across workspaces with standard i3 commands.

+## Shortcuts

+Stops loading current page or stops download: `Escape` Walks back the history: `Ctrl-h`
+Walks forward the history: `Ctrl-l`
+Scrolls page upwards: `Ctrl-k`
+Scrolls page downwards: `Ctrl-j`
+Scroll up one whole page view: `Ctrl-b`
+Scroll down one whole page view: `Ctrl-Space`
+Scroll horizontally to the right: `Ctrl-i`
+Scroll horizontally to the left: `Ctrl-u`
+Zooms page in: `Ctrl-Shift-k` or `Ctrl-+`
+Zooms page out: `Ctrl-Shift-j` or `Ctrl--`
+Resets Zoom: `Ctrl-Shift-q`
+Opens the search-bar: `Ctrl-f` and `Ctrl-/`
+Go to next search result: `Ctrl-n`
+Go to previous search result: `Ctrl-Shift-n`
+Opens the URL-bar (requires dmenu installed): `Ctrl-g` Loads URI from primary selection: `Ctrl-p`
+Calls Printpage Dialog: `Ctrl-Shift-p`
+Reloads the website: `Ctrl-r`
+Reloads the website without using the cache: `Ctrl-Shift-r` Copies current URI to primary selection: `Ctrl-y` Toggle scrollbars.
+This will reload the page: `Ctrl-Shift-b` Toggle caret browsing.
+This will reload the page: `Ctrl-Shift-c` Toggle auto-loading of images.
+This will reload the page: `Ctrl-Shift-i` Toggle if the stylefile file should be loaded.
+This will reload the page: `Ctrl-Shift-m` Open the Web Inspector (Developer Tools) window for the current page: `Ctrl-Shift-o` Toggle fullscreen mode: `F11`